ThisIsFroggie/website/content/posts/a-pratical-guide-to-de-googling.en.md

 +++
 date = '2025-03-04T13:20:00Z'
-title = 'A pratical guide to de-googling'
+title = 'A practical guide to de-googling'
 +++

 For quite a few years now Google has been having dubious and problematic behaviors.
 It's been spying